 Once the liquors are combined and chilled, gently drop an extra large ice cube into a your prettiest lowball glass and then strain the liquid into the glass.

-Click here to buy a jumbo ice cube tray.
+Buy a jumbo ice cube tray from Amazon.
 Not only will jumbo ice cubes impress your friends, but the jumbo ice cubes will melt more slowly while you sip your Vieux Carré cocktails.

 Lemon is the traditional garnish for the Vieux Carré cocktail.
 Instead of creating a lemon twist, we simply peel a lemon slice with a Y peeler.

-Click here to buy a Kuhn-Rikon Y peeler if you don’t have a peeler or want a cheap and cheerful upgrade.
+Buy a Kuhn-Rikon Y peeler from Amazon if you don’t have a peeler or want a cheap and cheerful upgrade.

 The final step is to express the lemon peel by rubbing it along the rim of the glass before gently dropping it into the glass.